w/b 30 June & w/b 7 July were £3577 per week, now £2823 - save £750 per week. GET QUOTE includes offer.

-The cosy and convivial kitchen dining area is the 'hub' of the house.
-The kitchen, as you would expect, is fantastically equipped and the emphasis is on creating a memorable culinary experience.
+The cosy and convivial living area is the 'hub' of the house and incorporates the living area and kitchen.
+The brand new kitchen is very well appointed.
 The dining table seats 8 persons.

 The living room has two comfortable sofas.